GLOBAL MARKETS-Stocks fly after U.S. data, Fed official cools on rate hike

 Ukraine’s central bank became the 39th monetary authority to ease policy this year, cutting interest rates to 27 percent from 30 percent to support flagging growth.
 Ukraine also reached a deal to restructure $18 billion of debt.

-The dollar advanced for a third consecutive session bolstered by gains in global equities as well as the U.S. data.
-The dollar index, which measures the greenback against a basket of major currencies, was up.
-0.7 percent around midday.
+The Japanese yen fell as investors rediscovered their appetite for risk and the dollar rose 0.4 percent back above 120 yen, recovering from a seven-month low on Monday.

-Crude oil rocketed more than 6 percent in a snapback from a deep two-month slump as stock market rallies and news of diminished oil supplies drove a short-covering surge.
+The euro slipped against the dollar to $1.1300.
+It had lost 1.7 percent in the previous session when a European Central Bank official said falling commodity prices and overseas economic weakness could cause the ECB to miss its inflation target.
+The euro had hit a seven-month peak of $1.1715 on Monday.

-U.S. crude futures were up 7.7 percent at $41.57 a barrel.
+Crude oil rebounded.
+U.S. crude futures bounced 4.3 percent to $40.26 a barrel.
 The contracts had slumped to a 6 1/2-year low on Monday, dogged by a supply glut and China worries.
-Brent rose 7 percent to $46.21.
+Brent rose 4.3 percent to $45.

-Copper was up about 3.8 percent, moving further away from Monday's six-year low.
-Spot gold was roughly flat with the previous day's close.
+Copper was up about 2 percent, moving further away from Monday's six-year low.
+Spot gold rose was down 0.4 percent but above the previous days lows.
 (Additional reporting by Shinichi Saoshiro and Lisa Twaronite in Tokyo; Editing by Larry King and Nick Zieminski; To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub)